Free trial — no credit card, no commitment.

 • 2.

-Monday 9:05 AM — an owner wants an appointment for his cat's annual vaccination.
-The AI checks the calendar, sees the client's preferred slot (Friday 6 PM, after work) is free, confirms it, and sends a reminder SMS for Thursday 6 PM.
+Monday 9:05 AM - an owner wants an appointment for his cat's annual vaccination.
+The AI checks the calendar, sees the client's preferred slot (Friday 6 PM, after work) is free, confirms it on the call, and adds it to Google Calendar.

 • 3.